xynehq/play/docs/advanced/AUTOMATION_GUIDE.md

 make train
 ```

-This automation system transforms SFT-Play from a collection of manual scripts into a streamlined, user-friendly toolkit that works for both beginners and advanced users.
+This automation system transforms Xyne-Play from a collection of manual scripts into a streamlined, user-friendly toolkit that works for both beginners and advanced users.